 What to do if your siblings care more about getting an inheritance than giving your elderly mom or dad the quality care they need and deserve?

-- I am fighting with my brother about caring for mom.
+- I'm fighting with my sibling about caring for our parents.
 What can I do?